 Chimney Check: In addition to your fireplace inspection, it’s also vital to undergo a thorough chimney inspection for creosote buildup, or other types of blockage.
 Creosote is a black soot-like substance that accumulates if the wood isn’t burning just right.
 Since it’s flammable, there always a danger of fire in the chimney.

 Wood Types: For the best fireplace experience, burn hardwoods.
 Some examples of these would be maple trees, oak, ash and birch trees.
 There are numerous benefits to hardwoods.
 For instance, they burn at high temperatures and for long periods of time.
 They have less pitch and sap inside, so they don’t make a mess.
 They are more expensive than softwoods but the result is far greater.

 Smokey Room: If your fireplace smokes up your room, then it’s possibly a sign of trouble.
 Possible factors involved in a smokey fireplace are creosote or soot accumulation.
 There may also be blockage and debris inside the chimney.
 Other possible reasons: a damper that will not open, or the wood is damp and will not burn completely.
 Also, if the wood is damp; it will not burn completely, and will contribute to creosote buildup.

 Containment: The installation of a steel liner in the chimney adds considerable safety to contain flame spread.
 Having fire-rated glass doors in front of the hearth, contributes to efficient burning, and protects against sparks and crackles emitting from the fire box.

 Call on the Pros

 Here at AVENUE ROAD MASONRY, we care about ensuring that you get the finest work possible when it comes to every aspect of the work we do for you.
 We take great pride in the work we do, including the service we provide for Toronto Chimney Repair.
-Give us a call today to find out more about what we can do for you.
+Give us a call today at 416-785-5129 or contact us to request a no-obligation consultation.